grrlopes/go-moneyhoney/Readme.md

 ## Money Honey

-App is able to manage the financial status as expenses and income.
-Furthermore sends reports through email and make charts.
+App capable to manage the financial status as expenses and income.
+In additional, it sends reports by email and generate charts.

 ## Dependencies: